escolmebartlebooth/usdc-t1-p3-behavioural-cloning/writeup_template.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+I introduced dropout in the dense layers to try to reduce overfitting and also augmented the training data set by using 3 approaches:
+* flipping each image by 180 degrees and negating the steering angle
+* using the left and right camera images from the simulator and adjusting the steering angle by 0.2
+* using recovery laps and images from the second test track rather than a single lap of the first track

+I retained 20% of the training data to be used as a validation data set.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually.

 #### 4. Appropriate training data